 The landlord provided undisputed evidence at this hearing, as the tenant did not attend.
-The tenant failed to pay the full rent due on January 1, 2019, within five days of being deemed to have received the 10 Day Notice.
+The tenant failed to pay the full rent due on March 1, 2019, within five days of being deemed to have received the 10 Day Notice.
+Even though the tenant paid the outstanding amount on April 15, 2019, it was past the five day period.
 The tenant has not made an application pursuant to section 46(4) of the Act within five days of being deemed to have received the 10 Day Notice.
-In accordance with section 46(5) of the Act, the failure of the tenant to take either of these actions within five days led to the end of this tenancy on January

-23, 2019, the effective date on the 10 Day Notice.
-In this case, this required the tenant and anyone on the premises to vacate the premises by January 23, 2019.
+In accordance with section 46(5) of the Act, the failure of the tenant to take either of these actions within five days led to the end of this tenancy on March 26, 2019, the effective date on the 10 Day Notice.
+In this case, this required the tenant and anyone on the premises to vacate the premises by March 26, 2019.
 As this has not occurred, I find that the landlord is entitled to a two (2) day Order of Possession against the tenant pursuant to section 55 of the Act, as the 10 Day Notice complies with section 52 of the Act.